IndaPlus24/Rustoholics-Instructions/task-18-ml/README.md

 ## ML - Machine Learning 🤖
 AI is all over the place nowadays.
 And as some wise person once said: "If you can't beat them, join them!" 😈

-This assignment is about making a Nural Network (NN), one of the models in Machine Learning.
+This assignment is about making a Neural Network (NN), one of the models in Machine Learning.

 ## Prepare for your assignment